 Universal Studios Florida opened in 1990 as both a theme park and working studio, with its overall theming rooted in film and television properties.
 Marquee rides include mega thrill ride Revenge of the Mummy, based on the film series starring Brendan Fraser, E.T.
 Adventure, the park’s iconic classic dark ride, Despicable Me Minion Mayhem, and MEN IN BLACK Alien Attack.

-Revealed via a hidden passageway just like in the movie, Diagon Alley makes up half of The Wizarding World of Harry Potter.
+Revealed via a hidden passageway just like in the movie, Diagon Alley is the Universal Studios Florida half The Wizarding World of Harry Potter.
 The other half, Hogsmeade, is at nearby Universal’s Islands of Adventure and can be accessed by making the journey just like Harry aboard the Hogwarts Express, equal parts immersive ride and inter-park transportation.
 Guests can also travel between parks by walking from main gate to main gate via Universal CityWalk, but the Hogwarts Express is certainly more magical.
+Note: In order to visit both parks — and both lands within the Wizarding World — you’ll need a two-park ticket (more on that below).

 Universal’s Islands of Adventure